This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • Strain the marinade through a fine sieve set over a bowl and reserve the liquid.
 You will need at least 5 cups (add additional wine or broth if necessary).
 Remove and discard the herbs, spices, and onions.

-• Heat the peanut oil over moderate heat in a large Dutch oven or a heavy 5-quart pot.
+• Heat the oil over moderate heat in a large Dutch oven or a heavy 5-quart pot.
 Add the meat and brown it on all sides, turning it frequently and regulating the heat so that it browns deeply and evenly without burning.
 This should take about 15-20 minutes.

 • Transfer the meat to a platter and discard all but about 4 tablespoons of the fat from the pot.